westlake-repl/PixelRec/README.md

-# PixelRec: An Image Dataset for Benchmarking Recommender Systems with Raw Pixels
+# [SDM2024]PixelRec: An Image Dataset for Benchmarking Recommender Systems with Raw Pixels